kcharris/PuzzleBitesGame/README.md

 # PuzzleBitesGame
 #### Notes on running:
 In order for the app to work we currently recommend testing the application using a larger screen or high pixel density.
-Android Studio with the built in emulator running a Pixel 4a or the Pixel 3a is recommended.
+Android Studio with the built in emulator running the Google Pixel, or any of the Pixel phones is recommended.
 The target sdk is 33, and the minSDK is 24.
 The level selector currently works but is not labeled with words and leads to "puzzle1" for most options.
 The star on the bottom right leads to a trophy page.
 The settings page lists items that have yet to be implemented, ChangeBackground does work though.

 #### Game Made By